g3n3ralb3n-wp/hello-world/README.md

 After a few years I've decided to really try to understand git at a higher level.
 This is my first attempt to do some stuff on my own with it.

+### Using the other source control

+This should be simpler.
+We will see.